 Because I’ve managed to build up a full set of all the HAA papers that have been set over the years, it’s possible to add some general observations that go a little bit beyond what’s available in the sample papers by themselves.
 First, it’s well worth noting that Assessments almost always feature a suggestion to think about “people” or “societies”.
 Second, while the HAA has, in its short life thus far, looked at quite a variety of topics and quite a number of different periods – from concepts of democracy in ancient Athens to the anti-Catholic Gordon riots in late-18th century London – the papers offered to date have most often focused on aspects of social and cultural history.

 Cambridge seems to want to expose candidates to less familiar periods, and the latest date involved in any paper set so far has been 1886.
-However, the settings chosen have not varied so dramatically as those selected for Oxford’s HAT.
+However, the settings chosen have not varied so dramatically as those that were selected for the now discontinued Oxford HAT.
 Except for one paper dealing with enslavement and society in West Africa, and one source written in the United States, all HAA papers set so far have been situated in Europe.

 Of course, none of this guarantees that Cambridge will stick to the general course it’s steered thus far in future.
 So the final point to hear in mind is that, wherever the next paper is set, and whatever it asks about, the HAA is designed to be a test of aptitude to study history at the highest level.
 It requires no background at all in the time or place that its passages are set in, and candidates get no credit for introducing their own knowledge.
 The aim is purely to see how candidates handle historical evidence, and how they work with it.